6 Foods You Should Eat For Optimal Eye Health and Vision

 3) Citrus Fruits

-Oranges, tangerines, and other citrus fruits are high in antioxidants and vitamin C, nutrients that protect your eyes from damage caused by oxidative stress.
-Additionally, the lutein found in oranges can help reduce your risk of developing age-related macular degeneration and cataracts.
-You can enjoy fresh citrus on its own or in a delicious salad.
-You can also add it to oatmeal or yogurt to make a healthy breakfast even healthier.
+Oranges, tangerines and other citrus fruits contain many powerful antioxidants and vitamin C-rich nutrients that protect eyes from damage caused by oxidative stress.
+Furthermore, their rich lutein content has been shown to decrease age-related macular degeneration and cataract risk factors.
+You can enjoy fresh citrus in an amazing salad or add it to oatmeal or yogurt breakfast bowls to make a nutritious start of the day even healthier!

 Citrus Fruits